gramps-project/addons-source/DynamicWeb/readme.txt

 - Results are in the directory DynamicWeb/reports

-Instructions for generating report examples (GRAMPS versions 4.0, 4.1, 4.2):
+Instructions for generating report examples (GRAMPS version 4.2):

 - Import example database:
   In the directory DynamicWeb